 Sterling Vineyards (Calistoga)

 Perched high atop a hill in the middle of the valley is Sterling Vineyards.
-A gondola whisks guests from the valley floor to the winery with a view.
-The gondola ride is a favorite for family visitors and often has very long lines on weekends when it’s open.
+The centerpiece of the property is an aerial tram/gondola that whisks guests from the valley floor to the winery with a view.
+The property suffered damage in a wildfire in 2020 and is still rebuilding.
+Look for a fuller reopening targeted for spring/summer 2023.

 Beringer Vineyards (St. Helena)